fairhopeweb/fiberplane/fiberplane-templates/README.md

     ])
 ```

-See the [examples](./examples) for more detailed, use case-specific Templates.
+See the [examples](./examples) for more detailed, use-case-specific templates.

 ## Snippets

-Snippets are smaller pieces of Jsonnet code that produce reusable arrays of Notebook Cells, rather than whole Notebooks.
+Snippets are smaller pieces of Jsonnet code that produce reusable arrays of
+notebook cells, rather than whole notebooks.

 ```jsonnet
 local fp = import 'fiberplane.libsonnet';